loz/ai_connect4/README.md

 ## Why?
 Why not?

-This was inspired by the [2019 Royal Institution Christmas Lectures](https://www.rigb.org/christmas-lectures/2019-secrets-and-lies) which had a match-box powered Noughts and Crosses player which used the same algorithm (but used beads for moves, rather than columns as I have).
+This was inspired by the [2019 Royal Institution Christmas Lectures](https://www.rigb.org/christmas-lectures/2019-secrets-and-lies) which had a match-box powered Noughts and Crosses player which used the same algorithm (but used colured beads for moves, rather than an array of columns as I have).